chezersamonte/Windows-Server-2022-Learning-Journey/README.md

 ## 👨‍💻 About Me

-I'm an IT Support professional building my skills toward **Windows System Administration**.
+I'm an **IT Support professional** with a strong interest in **Help Desk, Service Desk, and Windows System Administration**.

-I'm passionate about hands-on learning, troubleshooting, infrastructure, and continuously developing my technical skills.
+I'm passionate about **hands-on learning, troubleshooting, technical support, networking, and system administration**, and I continuously work on developing my technical skills through practical labs and real-world scenarios.

-This repository is part of my **Learning in Public** journey.
+This repository is part of my **Learning in Public** journey, where I document what I learn, build, troubleshoot, and improve as I work toward my long-term goal of becoming a **Windows System Administrator**.

 ---